9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 ```

 Because `List a` appears on both the left and the right of the `=` sign,
-the type\'s definition refers to itself.
+the type's definition refers to itself.
 If we want to use the `Cons`
 constructor to create a new value, we must supply one value of type `a`,
 and another of type `List a`.
-Let\'s see where this leads us in
+Let's see where this leads us in
 practice.

 The simplest value of type `List a` that we can create is `Nil`.
 Save